 Spring brings flowers and warmer weather to the Balkans, but still some unpredictable rainfall.
-Further north in Slovenia, the ski season kicks off with thrilling competitions on the ski slopes.
+Further north in Slovenia, the ski season sees thrilling competitions on the slopes.

-Held over 10 days every odd-numbered year, Zagreb’s Music Biennale (www.mbz.hr/eng) is Croatia’s headline musical festival that attracts world-class performers from a range of musical persuasions.
+Held over 10 days every odd-numbered year, Zagreb’s Music Biennale is Croatia’s headline music festival which attracts world-class performers from the field of modern-day classical music.

 Beautiful sunny weather makes this a wonderful time to visit the region.
-Life on the coast is starting up as hotels begin to open for the season and the festival calendar moves into top gear.
+Life on the coast is starting to heat up and the festival calendar shifts into gear.